-There are other people that care about the same problems that you do.

-They also have their own stories to share.

-It can be a good idea to work in groups.

-Working together with more people can help get more things done.
+There are other people that care about the same problems that you do, who have their own stories to share.
+It can be a good idea to work in groups, since working together with more people can help get more things done.
 But there are also some things you should be careful about when working in groups.

-Working in groups: Pros and cons

-Pro Con

-More people means more chances to spread the word about a problem.

-It can be hard to stay organized as a group.

-Splitting up work can make things easier for everyone.
-For example, one person can give legislative testimony.
-Another person can write an op ed.

-Some group members might not do the work they say they will do.
-One person could end up having to do all the work anyway.

-Working in groups: Pros and cons

-Pro Con

-It's good to have more people attend meetings like a Town Hall.
-It shows elected officials that lots of people care about a problem.

-Group members might disagree about things.
-It could take longer to decide what to do.

-Doing certain things may be too hard for one person.
-But other people in a group can help them.

-Group members might fight with each other.
-That can make everyone want to work less.

-Working in groups: Pros and cons
+Working In Groups: Pros and Cons

-Pro Con

-Working together can help come up with more or better ideas.
-You might miss things if you only work by yourself.

-Putting plans into action might take longer.
-You need to wait for all group members to be ready.
+Pros Cons More people means more chances to spread It can be hard to stay organized as a group. the word about a problem Splitting up work can make things easier for Your target might get too many online everyone. petitions sent to them, so they might not even For example, one person can give legislative look through each one.
+For example, one person can give legislative testimony, while someone else can write an op-ed.
+It's good to have more people attend meetings You can't always deliver an online petition in like a Town Hall, since it shows elected officials person.
+For example, your target might live far that lots of people care about a problem. away from you.
+Sending a petition in an email makes it easier to ignore.
+Doing certain things may be too hard for one You don't have to make people sign in person, person, but other people in a group can help so you can get more people to sign through them. the internet.
+Working together can help come up with more You don't have to make people sign in person, or better ideas.
+You might miss things if you so you can get more people to sign through only work by yourself. the internet.